 Expand Our Operating Margins.
 We believe opportunities exist to increase our margins to be more in-line with our outdoor peers.
-Over the past several years, we have made significant investments in our global operating platform and we are currently investing in our apparel initiative.
+Over the past several years, we have made significant investments in our global operating platform and we are currently investing in our apparel and road cycling initiatives.
 A primary driver of our expected margin expansion will include leveraging these investments as our sales continue to grow.
-Additionally, we expect to see margin expansion as we shift our sales mix to higher margin products and bring several of our distributors in-house.
+Additionally, we expect to see margin expansion as we shift our sales mix to higher margin products and build our direct-to-consumer business with their higher margins.